vivek8085/Aicte-Forest-Fire-Detection/README.md

 ## Model Architecture
 The CNN model consists of the following layers:

--Input layer
+- Input layer
--Convolutional layers with ReLU activation
+- Convolutional layers with ReLU activation
--MaxPooling layers
+- MaxPooling layers
--Flatten layer
+- Flatten layer
--Dense layers with Dropout for regularization
+- Dense layers with Dropout for regularization
--Output layer with sigmoid activation for binary classification
+- Output layer with sigmoid activation for binary classification

 ## Training
 The model is trained using the following parameters:

--Batch size: 32
+- Batch size: 32
--Epochs: 12
+- Epochs: 12
--Optimizer: Adam
+- Optimizer: Adam
--Loss function: Binary Crossentropy
+- Loss function: Binary Crossentropy

 Training and validation accuracy and loss are plotted for analysis.